VerifiedarXiv:2312.0075224 min

 A stream where diamonds are content to remember and dots are filler to ignore.
 A time-invariant model uses one gate for every token and blurs content with filler.
 A selective model opens its gate on content and shuts it on filler, keeping the state clean.
 Toggle to compare.

 This is the content-based reasoning the abstract says these models lacked.
-Attention has it for free: it scores each past token against the current one and weights it accordingly.
-A fixed convolution kernel cannot.
-So the question becomes sharp.
-How do you give a recurrence the ability to look at a token and choose, without giving up the linear-time cost that made it attractive?
+Attention has it built in, scoring each past token against the current one and weighting it accordingly; a fixed convolution kernel cannot.
+So the question is: how do you give a recurrence the ability to look at a token and choose, without giving up the linear-time cost that made it attractive?

 Selection: let the input steer

-The answer is direct.
-Make the SSM parameters functions of the input.
-Instead of one fixed Δ,B,C\Delta, \mathbf{B}, \mathbf{C} for the whole sequence, compute a fresh Δt,Bt,Ct\Delta_t, \mathbf{B}_t, \mathbf{C}_t at every position from the token there, via small linear layers:
+Mamba does this directly: it makes the SSM parameters functions of the input.
+Instead of one fixed Δ,B,C\Delta, \mathbf{B}, \mathbf{C} for the entire sequence, compute a fresh Δt,Bt,Ct\Delta_t, \mathbf{B}_t, \mathbf{C}_t at every position from the token there, via small linear layers:

 This is not a loose analogy; the paper proves it.
 In the simplest case (state size N=1N=1, A=1\mathbf{A}=-1, B=1\mathbf{B}=1, with the softplus step), the selective recurrence collapses exactly to the classic gated update: